Course information is subject to change.

 PSYC 40450-40451-404522.
 Topics in Cognition I-II-III.
 Broadly speaking, this workshop will address fundamental topics in cognitive psychology such as attention, memory, learning, problem solving, and language.
 One unique aspect of this workshop is that we will not only explore topics central to the study of cognition, but we will also explore how the study of cognitive psychology can be used to enhance human potential and performance in a variety of contexts.
 These contexts range from an exploration of optimal teaching practices to enhance the acquisition of mathematical knowledge in the classroom, to issues regarding how individuals communicate best to foster the optimal exchange of information in, for instance, medical settings, to the optimal strategies older adults can use to help stave off the deleterious effects of aging on cognitive functioning and the performance of everyday activities.
 M. Berman, Autumn, Winter, Spring.

 PSYC 40500.
 Advanced Seminar in Developmental Psychology.
 This is an introductory course for graduate students in developmental psychology.
 Topics in biological, perceptual, cognitive, social, and language development will be covered.
 This course will satisfy one of Psychology graduate students’ core course requirements.
-A. Shaw, A. Woodward, Autumn.
+A. Shaw, Autumn.

 PSYC 40600.
 Advanced Seminar in Social Psychology.
 This seminar course examines social psychological theory and research based on both classic and contemporary contributions.
 Among the major topics examined are conformity and deviance, the attitude-change process, social role and personality, social cognition, and political psychology.
 J. Cloutier, Spring.